MIFID LICENSE FOR PAN-EUROPEAN BROKERAGE, FOREX, INVESTMENT MANAGEMENT AND ADVISORY SERVICES. WEALTHTECH LICENSING

 – The documents can be submitted in English and amended “on the go” instead of formal writing forth and back.

-– No sanctions for the first year.
-The Bank of Lithuania is committed to support newly incorporated companies and not to punish them during the first year of operation for minor infringements.
+– No regulatory sanctions for the first year.
+The Bank of Lithuania is committed to support star-ups and not to punish them during the first year of operation for minor infringements.

-– Start-up visa.
-Special visas for the citizens of non-EU/EEA countries running innovative businesses in Lithuania.
+– Start-up visas.
+Special visas for the citizens of non-EU countries running innovative businesses in Lithuania.

 – Possibility to be the direct members of stock exchanges, depositories and clearinghouses in any other EU jurisdiction.